Airway exchange catheters

 • Barotrauma from oxygen insufflation/jet ventilation: pneumothorax, pneumomediastinum, subcutaneous emphysema, gastric insufflation/aspiration risk.

-• Failure to railroad tube: impingement at larynx; kinking; tube catching on epiglottis/arytenoids; catheter too flexible or too deep.
+• Failure to railroad tube: impingement at larynx, kinking, tube catching on epiglottis/arytenoids, catheter too flexible or too deep.

-• Patient intolerance: coughing, laryngospasm, agitation; may worsen airway oedema or precipitate obstruction.
+• Patient intolerance: coughing, laryngospasm, agitation, may worsen airway oedema or precipitate obstruction.

 Troubleshooting (high-yield)